bigwillch/cv/src/CV.md

 > Front End Team Lead *(Jan 2017 - present)*

+* Integral involvement in migration of legacy Drupal sites to decoupled React / Graphql architecture
+* Implementation of Apollo mock server and associated helper functions to aid concurrent development practices
+* Creation of automated testing tooling using CodeceptJS / Puppeteer for use by developers and QA technicians across portfolio of sites
 * First point of call for queries and guidance on techniques / processes within team, with a focus on overseeing adoptation of new technologies
 * Line management and personal development of staff
+* Onboarding of remote team based in Kiev
 * Oversight of transitioning to React from Riot on [buyacar.co.uk](https://www.buyacar.co.uk)
 * Implementation of Google Optimize experiments; including creating 'Optimize Ready' event listener
 [We had a requirement to change our search API call depending on whether an Optimize experiment was running. _To achieve this I modified Google's page hide snippet to fire an event once Optimize had loaded, and modified our search call to wait for this event.
-I later turned this functionality into an NPM package (I've no idea if anyone else has used it)_](/examples/optimize#example)
+I later turned this functionality into an NPM package (which no-one has ever used)_](/examples/optimize#example)
 * Oversight and implementation of Front End aspects of Buyacar embeddable widget
 [This widget is used across the business's other automotive websites to drive traffic to Buyacar from related vehicle reviews :car::moneybag: _The Front End side was built by myself and a junior member of the team who had little javascript experience.
 The developer picked up the concepts of building DOM elements from a JSON object well (and is no longer a junior dev, woo! :beers::cocktail::beers::cocktail:)_](/examples/buyacarwidget#example)